 Your individual student timetable will be available via the Your Timetable page on the Student Intranet.
 Log in with your College username and password and view your timetable via the system or download to a personal calendar.
 In September you will receive communications by email about exactly how to access and download your timetable, so keep any eye out for these.
-Timetables are subject to change during the course of the academic year, so you should check yours regularly, (as a minimum every few days) to ensure you are using the most up to date timetable.
-Any changes to your timetable that occur within two working days will be notified by email to your RHUL account, so please also check your emails regularly.
+Timetables are subject to change during the course of the academic year, so you should check yours regularly, (as a minimum every two days) to ensure you are using the most up to date timetable.
+The college will endeavour to notify you via an e-mail to your RHUL account for late changes to your timetable that will affect teaching within the next two working days, so please also check your emails regularly.
 All classes start on the hour.
 They end ten minutes before the hour to allow you to move between classes.